quantumdataleapai-dot/resume-fe/README.md

 ### File Upload

-The file upload functionality is ready for backend integration.
-Update the `handleFileUpload` function in `Dashboard.js` to connect with your file processing API.
+The file upload functionality is integrated with the backend API through the `apiService.js`.
+It supports:

+- Single and multiple file uploads
+- URL-based resume uploads
+- Resume matching against job descriptions

 ## Contributing